jingwora/C-Tutorial/README.md

 - int x = 1, y = 2, z = 3;
 - Manual conversion: int to float float sum = (float) 5 / 2;

+### Type casting

+- To convert from one type to another

+Implicit type conversion :

+- float resultFloat = Integer + Float;
+- int resultInt = Float + Character; // ASCII value of 'A' is 65

+Explicit type conversion using a cast

+- int resultInt2 = (int)Float + Character;

+Use a function to convert the type

+- double resultDouble = atof("3.14");

 String functions

 | Functions  | Description            | Example                                              |